getpelican/pelican-plugins/pelicanext/disqus_static/README.rst

 Because we use disqus API to retrieve the comments you need to create an application at http://disqus.com/api/applications/ which will provide you with a secret and public keys for the API.

+We use disqus-python package for communication with disqus API:
+``pip install disqus-python``

 Put ``disqus_static.py`` plugin in ``plugins`` folder in pelican installation and use the following in your settings::